 June 15 – July 16, 2015

-7 Centers Yoga Arts offers a 300 hour program of advanced yogic studies in a five week format with 285 contact hours with faculty.
-This is one of our tracks to obtaining a 500 Hour Yoga Teacher Certificate.
-This training introduces yoga therapy as as a holistic modality that includes ayurvedic assessment to support the healing of chronic medical conditions as well as recovery from injury and surgery through a diversity of yogic practices.
+7 Centers Yoga Arts offers a 30 day program of advanced yogic studies in a four week format with 285 contact hours with faculty.
+This experiential immersion introduces yoga therapy as as a holistic modality that includes ayurvedic assessment to support the healing of chronic medical conditions as well as recovery from injury and surgery through a diversity of yogic practices.

 Typical Day (Monday through Friday)